JShull/GAME395_Unity/readme.md

 * [Luma AI](https://lumalabs.ai/) can upload videos to their site and get 3D surface models, use your mobile phone to capture items/objects, similar to reality scan but uses a slightly different approach to capturing your item
 * [Unity AR Companion App](https://blog.unity.com/technology/the-ar-companion-app-is-now-available) Unity provides an AR tool that lets you capture content - works on both Android and iOS devices.
 * [Meshroom](https://alicevision.org/#meshroom) little more advanced PC software that is open source and free - creates impressive point cloud data files from multiple sensors/devices and reconstructs a surface mesh.
 Don't need a high end GPU - but you're going to want to use one.
 Supported on Windows/Linux
+* [Move.AI](https://www.move.ai/) has a free/limited version.
+Be aware of these sorts of companies as this is where motion capture is going - *any native crappy video camera* will be able to work.

 ### Class PlayList